kstrafe/Cxy/documentation/demeter2.md

 * When your method takes parameters, your method can call methods on those parameters directly.
 * When your method creates local objects, that method can call methods on the local objects.

 This is not completely practical and ideal.
-To improve this system, transform the law
+To improve this system, transform the law:
-slightly:

-* You can invoke all methods on all types that are visible to you.
-* An accessible type is a class in a subdirectory of the current directory, and the subdirectories of the root directory.
+* A visible type is a class (file) in a subdirectory of the current directory, and the subdirectories of the root directory.
+* You can invoke all methods on all types that are visible the current class.
 * Transitive subdirectories are not accessible.

-## Examples ##
+## Example ##
 Here is a file hierarchy:

 	root/